What is hyperkalemia?

 Can Hyperkalemia be treated?

 Yes.
 You may need to follow a low-potassium diet.
 Your healthcare provider will tell you if any changes in your medicines are needed.
 You should not take salt substitutes, which are high in potassium.
-A dietician can help you create a meal plan that is low in potassium.
+A dietitian can help you create a meal plan that is low in potassium.

 Some people may also need special medicine to help remove extra potassium from the body and keep it from coming back.
 This may include: